tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 ## Find a Wallet

-Now that you're on your way to buying bitcoins, [you need to get a Bitcoin wallet](/kb/what-is-a-bitcoin-wallet/).
+Now that you know how to buy bitcoins, [you need to get a Bitcoin wallet](/kb/what-is-a-bitcoin-wallet/).
 Obtaining a Bitcoin wallet is the first step to using Bitcoin.
 Without a wallet, you can’t receive, store, or spend bitcoins.

 ![bitcoin wallet](/img/icons/wallet1.png){: .img-responsive .halfimg-right }